apache/samza/docs/startup/hello-samza-fluent/versioned/index.md

 Once the grid command completes, you can verify that YARN is up and running by going to [http://localhost:8088](http://localhost:8088).
 This is the YARN UI.

-### Build a Samza Job Package
+### Build a Samza Application Package

-Before you can run a Samza job, you need to build a package for it.
+Before you can run a Samza application, you need to build a package for it.
 This package is what YARN uses to deploy your jobs on the grid.

 NOTE: if you are building from the latest branch of hello-samza project, make sure that you run the following step from your local Samza project first: